garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/docs/Lesson 4.md

-# Lesson 4: Optimizing a function
+# 4. Optimizing a function

 In the final experiment tutorial, you measured the spectrum for a polariton system.